junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 The angel's eyes land on his bulge under the tunic, dragging the throw blanket to cover his body.
 "No, not you too," he gasps, putting more distance between them on the bed.
 Rage and humiliation flash by his eyes, followed closely by fear.

 *Oh, God.* Dean remembers the way Cas lies helplessly in that cellar, naked, with his hands cuffed to the wall.
 The room smelt of blood and come.
 He remembers decidedly not to think of the dried white stains on his body when he was cleaning him up.
-He remembers the way those two people, Martin and Arthur, talked about him outside the door, when they just finished violating him.
+He remembers the way those two people, Martin and Arthur, talked about him outside the door, when they had just finished violating him.

 Cas is looking at him like he's one of those people.